Robert M. Sullivan

 Robert Michael "Bob" Sullivan (born August 4, 1951) is a vertebrate paleontologist, noted for his work on fossil lizards and dinosaurs.

-Sullivan discovered the second and most complete skull of the hadrosaurid dinosaur, Parasaurophus tubicen, and skulls of the ankylosaurids Nodocephalosaurus kirtlandensis and Ziapelta sanjuanensis.
-He also made contributions to Late Cretaceous vertebrate faunas from the San Juan Basin, New Mexico, including establishing the Kirtlandian land vertebrate "age" for a time interval between the Judithian and younger Edmontonian "ages."
+Sullivan discovered the second and most complete skull of the hadrosaurid dinosaur, Parasaurolophus tubicen, and skulls of the ankylosaurids Nodocephalosaurus kirtlandensis and Ziapelta sanjuanensis.
+He also made contributions to Late Cretaceous vertebrate faunas from the San Juan Basin, New Mexico, including establishing the Kirtlandian land vertebrate "age" for a time interval between the Judithian and younger Edmontonian "ages".

 Sullivan is also noted for his work on pachycephalosaurid dinosaurs, and was an early vocal critic of the asteroid impact theory as the cause for dinosaur extinction.

 Early life

 Born in Queens, New York, to parents Robert F. Sullivan and Marian E. Sullivan, Sullivan lived in Tarrytown, New York (1951-1953) and moved to Fairfield, Connecticut in early 1953.
 He had two younger brothers.
 Later, he lived in Trumbull, Connecticut, until college in the fall of 1969.

-Robert grew up reading natural history books, including E. H. Colbert’s (1961) Dinosaurs: Their discovery and their world, which fueled his fascination with dinosaurs at a very early age.
+Robert grew up reading natural history books, including E. H. Colbert's (1961) Dinosaurs: Their discovery and their world, which fueled his fascination with dinosaurs at a very early age.
 He became an avid collector of butterflies, rocks, minerals and fossils, but it was his love for prehistoric animals that would consume his professional career.

 On occasion, Sullivan's father would drop him off at the Peabody Museum of Natural History at Yale University, where he would spend hours in the dinosaur gallery viewing the various fossil vertebrates.
 His grandmother was especially supportive of his desire to become a paleontologist and drove him to a well-known Devonian roadside outcrop in Stroudsburg, Pennsylvania, where he would spend hours collecting fossil bryozoans, rugose corals and brachiopods.
-As a teenager he and a friend constructed a natural history “museum” and planetarium in the basement of his friend’s house.
+As a teenager he and a friend constructed a natural history "museum" and planetarium in the basement of his friend's house.